TeaPearce/TeaPearce.github.io/_pages/about.md

 ---

 <!-- ## About ## -->
-I'm a researcher at Microsoft Research in the [Deep Reinforcement Learning for Games](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
+__About.__ I'm a researcher at Microsoft Research in the [Deep Reinforcement Learning for Games](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
 I have wide ranging interest across AI and machine learning, with deep expertise in uncertainty estimation in neural networks, and imitation learning.

 <!-- having worked on  uncertainty estimation in neural networks, Bayesian deep learning, survival analysis, behavioural cloning for video games, the exploration/exploitation dilemma, and algorithmic music composition. -->